Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 #### Receiving Data from the Source

 Although probably unusual, the Python code being executed can send events to the associated Vantiq source.
 This is done using the `send_notification()` method in the Vantiq Connector SDK.
-This is a method associate with the `connector_connection` global variable outlined above.
+This is a method associated with the `connector_connection` global variable outlined above.
 To make such a call, use

 ```python
     await connector_connection.send_notification({'id': str(uuid.uuid4())})